 2. Changing the UV Lamp Once a Year:

 As this a key element in the purifier that generates clean and pure water, it should be replaced once a year.
 UV lamps do not burn out; instead, they solarize, which means that the intensity of the light wave decreases over time, rendering it ineffective at killing bacteria.
 Even if it looks to be operating after a year, keep in mind that there isn’t enough UV produced for safe drinking water, therefore you must get the UV lamp changed at least once a year.
-If you recently changed the lamp and the water colour is still different, you may need to clear off any debris that has collected on the bulb.
+If you recently changed the lamp and the water color is still different, you may need to clear off any debris that has collected on the bulb.

 3. Cleaning and Replacing the Quartz Sleeve: